Racial segregation in the United States: Racism

 In World War I, blacks served in the United States Armed Forces in segregated units.
-Black soldiers were often poorly trained and equipped, and were often put on the frontlines in suicide missions.
-The 369th Infantry (formerly 15th New York National Guard) Regiment distinguished themselves, and were known as the "Harlem Hellfighters".
+The 369th Infantry (formerly 15th New York National Guard) Regiment distinguished themselves and were known as the "Harlem Hellfighters".

-The U.S. military was still heavily segregated in World War II.
+The U.S. military was still very segregated in World War II.
 The Army Air Corps (forerunner of the Air Force) and the Marines had no blacks enlisted in their ranks.
 There were blacks in the Navy Seabees.
-The army had only five African-American officers.
-No African American received the Medal of Honor during the war, and their tasks in the war were largely reserved to non-combat units.
-Black soldiers had to sometimes give up their seats in trains to the Nazi prisoners of war.
+Before the war, the army had only five African American officers.
+No African American received the Medal of Honor during the war, and they were mostly relegated to non-combat units.
+Black soldiers were sometimes forced to give up their seats in trains to Nazi prisoners of war.
 World War II saw the first black military pilots in the U.S., the Tuskegee Airmen, 99th Fighter Squadron, and also saw the segregated 183rd Engineer Combat Battalion participate in the liberation of Jewish survivors at Buchenwald concentration camp.
 Despite the institutional policy of racially segregated training for enlisted members and in tactical units; Army policy dictated that black and white soldiers train together in officer candidate schools (beginning in 1942).
 Thus, the Officer Candidate School became the Army's first formal experiment with integration – with all Officer Candidates, regardless of race, living and training together.

 During World War II, 110,000 people of Japanese descent (whether citizens or not) were placed in internment camps.
 Hundreds of people of German and Italian descent were also imprisoned (see German American internment and Italian American internment).
 While the government program of Japanese American internment targeted all the Japanese in America as enemies, most German and Italian Americans were left in peace and were allowed to serve in the U.S. military.

 Pressure to end racial segregation in the government grew among African Americans and progressives after the end of World War II.
 On July 26, 1948, President Harry S. Truman signed Executive Order 9981, ending segregation in the United States Armed Forces.